wilsonliaows/docs/_docs/_recipes/deduplication.markdown

 # Deduplication

-## What is Deduplication
+## Why should I ensure steps are taken for deduplication in my recipes?
-Deduplication ensures that only 1 unique instance is stored in each of your applications.
+Deduplication ensures only 1 unique instance is stored in each of your applications.

 ## Step-by-Step Guide
 View this recipe to see an example of how deduplication can be done with Workato in a few simple steps: https://www.workato.com/recipes/486082